The Raccoons: Telecast and home media

 In 2003, Morningstar Entertainment released the show on DVD for the first time.
 Two nine-episode boxsets were released, each containing three discs that were also available separately.
 The discs were released without any region coding in NTSC format.
 The first set contained nine out of the ten episodes from season 2 (omitting "Stop the Clock") and the second set contained the first nine episodes of season 3.
 The extras include character bios, a chance to "create your own" scene from The Raccoons and Raccoon-A-Roma DVD-ROM content, like QuickTime animated sequences.
 For this release, the series' voice actor Len Carlson also reprised his role as Bert during menus and gave in-character commentary before and after episodes.
 Both sets are now out of print, and no North American DVD release has come out since then.

-A two-disc Region 2 PAL DVD release of the complete series 1 was released in the United Kingdom on 17 September 2007 through Fabulous Films Ltd. The bonus features on set 1 were duplicated from the Canadian release, mainly the create a scene and Raccoon-A-Roma DVD-ROM content.
+A two-disc Region 2 PAL DVD release of the complete season 1 was released in the United Kingdom on 17 September 2007 through Fabulous Films Ltd. The bonus features on set 1 were duplicated from the Canadian release, mainly the create a scene and Raccoon-A-Roma DVD-ROM content.
 Fabulous Films later released a DVD entitled Three Adventures With The Raccoons on 7 April 2008.
 This DVD contained the first three episodes of Season 1 ("Surprise Attack", "Going It Alone" and "A Night to Remember") with no extras.
 Season 2 was released on 20 April 2009 by Fabulous Films Ltd. in another two-disc set.
 DVD extras on the set include character model sheets and a documentary.

 In September 2009, MORE Entertainment released an eight-disc DVD set in Germany, containing all 60 episodes (7–8 per disc) and no extras.
 The language track is German only.
 Later, in November 2013, MORE released a DVD featuring all four Raccoons specials.
 As with the previous complete series set, the only language track is German.

 In December 2009, the first season of The Raccoons was released on iTunes in Canada.
 It was also released on iTunes in the U.S. in April 2010.
 The first two seasons were released on DVD to Netflix in the U.S. in early-2010 and in Canada in August 2011.

 As of June 2020, the 4K-remastered, full-episode series is now available on YouTube.

-Since March 27, 2023, the series in its 4K-remastered form has aired in repeats on Boomerang in Canada.
+Since 27 March 2023, the series in its 4K-remastered form has aired in repeats on Boomerang in Canada.